HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/helm_upgrade_values.md

 This topic provides detailed steps for upgrading the Helm deployment using an updated `custom-values.yaml` file.

-1. Retrieve the current `values.yaml` File
+1. Retrieve the current `custom-values.yaml` file.

     You can retrieve the current `custom-values.yaml` file from a previous deployment or by using the following command:

     ```sh
-    helm get values <RELEASE-NAME> -n <NAMESPACE> > values.yaml
+    helm get values <RELEASE-NAME> -n <NAMESPACE> -o yaml > custom-values.yaml
     ```

     For example:

     ```sh
-    helm get values dx-deployment -n dxns > values.yaml
+    helm get values dx-deployment -n dxns > -o yaml  > custom-values.yaml
     ```

 2. Update the `custom-values.yaml` file with the required changes.